 Machinery notes: 280

 29 May 1840 is ordered to he laid down in HM dockyard Pembroke 6 May 1841, Woolwich, The Driver arrived with the Geyser, recently launched at Pembroke Dockyard, to have her engines fitted by Messrs.
 Seaward and Co, at Limehouse.
+23 Oct 1841, is at Limehouse, having her engines fitted, and is expected to leave shortly for Sheerness to carry out her trials.
 25 Oct 1841, carried out trials down the River.
 29 Oct 1841, Woolwich, in harbour.
 31 Oct 1841, left Woolwich for Sheerness, to be coppered and made ready for sea.
 She took with her Royal Marines for the Alfred.
-9 Feb 1842, Chatham, permision has been granted for the vessel's pinnace to be fitted with a screw, powered by a 5 or 6 horse power engine produced by the Disc Company.
+8 Dec 1841, was commissioned at Sheerness.
+9 Feb 1842, Chatham, permission has been granted for the vessel's pinnace to be fitted with a screw, powered by a 5 or 6 horse power engine produced by the Disc Company.
 1846 The Levant

 20 Dec 1848 Cape of Good Hope